SolverStoppingJulia/Stopping.jl/README.md

 ```
 ## Example

-As an example, a naïve version of the Newton method is provided.
+As an example, a naïve version of the Newton method is provided [here](https://github.com/Goysa2/Stopping.jl/blob/master/test/examples/newton.jl).
 First we import the packages:
 ```
 using NLPModels, Stopping
 ```
 We consider a quadratic test function, and create an uncontrained quadratic optimization problem using [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl):
 ```
 A = rand(5, 5); Q = A' * A;
 f(x) = 0.5 * x' * Q * x
 nlp = ADNLPModel(f,  ones(5))
 ```

-We now initialize the NLPStopping:
+We now initialize the NLPStopping.
+First create a State.
 ```
-nlp_at_x = NLPAtX(ones(5)) #First create a State
+nlp_at_x = NLPAtX(ones(5))
 ```
 We use [unconstrained_check](https://github.com/Goysa2/Stopping.jl/blob/master/src/Stopping/nlp_admissible_functions.jl) as an optimality function
 ```